HL7/davinci-crd/src/pagecontent/hooks.md

 #### CDS Hooks
 Each CDS Hook defines a workflow/business process location within the client system where a specific type of decision support is relevant.
-For example, the `medication-prescribe`
+For example, the `order-select`
-hook fires whenever a user is in the process of ordering a medication.
+hook fires whenever a user is in the process of creating new orders or referrals.
 In many clients, the same hook might fire in multiple locations.
-For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy and might also have a screen for care-planning that could include plans for medications.
+For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
 The same hook might be initiated from all these locations.

-This version of the implementation guide has identified five hooks that cover the main situations where coverage requirements discovery is likely to be needed.
-Two of these are "standard" hooks - [medication-prescribe](#medication-prescribe) and [order-review](#order-review).
-The other three are new proposed hooks - [appointment-booking](#appointment-booking), [encounter-start](#encounter-start) and [encounter-discharge](#encounter-discharge).
+This version of the implementation guide has identified five hooks that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-select](#order-select), and [order-sign](order-sign).

 Not all client systems will support all hook types.
-For example, community EMR systems will not support `encounter-discharge`.
-Community pharmacy systems would not likely support `appointment-booking`.
+For example, community EMR systems will not likely support `encounter-discharge`.
+Community pharmacy systems would not likely support `appointment-book`.
 Client systems conforming to this implementation guide **SHALL** support at least one of the hooks listed below and **SHOULD** support all that apply to the context of their system.

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types.
 For example, a payer that only provides drug coverage would never have coverage information to return on an `encounter-discharge` event.
 Payer systems conforming to this implementation guide **SHALL** provide a service for at least one of the hook types listed below and **SHOULD** support all hooks relevant to the types of coverage they provide.

-Clients and payers **MAY** choose to support additional hooks that are relevant to Coverage Requirements Discovery as well - both standard hooks and custom hooks.
-If this occurs, they **SHOULD** adhere to the same expectations as defined in this specification for standard hooks.
+Clients and payers **MAY** choose to support additional hooks that are relevant to Coverage Requirements Discovery as well - both hooks appearing in the registry on the [CDS Hooks website](https://cds-hooks.org) and custom hooks defined elsewhere.
+If this occurs, they **SHOULD** adhere to the same expectations as defined in this specification for those hooks listed here.

 In the absence of guidance from the CDS Hooks specification, the Server systems are expected to conform to the following rules when responding to requests from a client system: